doitlikejustin/amazon-wish-lister/README.md

 This is a little API to retrieve Amazon Wish List data.
 There is no official API, as Amazon shut it down a couple years ago.
 The only way around that... screen scraping.
 It works with both old and new (beta) Amazon Wish List design.

-The following Amazon stores have wishlist functionality - Canada, USA, Brasil, Japan, UK, Germany, France, India, Italy.
+The following Amazon stores have wishlist functionality - Canada, USA, Brasil, Japan, UK, Germany, France, India, Italy, Spain.

 Amazon Wish Lister uses [phpQuery](http://code.google.com/p/phpquery/) (server-side CSS3 selector driven DOM API based on jQuery) to scrape Amazon's Wish List page and exports to JSON, XML, or PHP Array Object.